Probate Introduction

 mind that even in these cases, the survivor may have to take legal steps

-• Type of Contract: Sometimes all or some of a dead person’s
+to clarify his or her ownership of the transferred property. - Type of Contract: Sometimes all or some of a dead person’s

 property does not need to go through probate to pass to the